CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Test_DLP_Policy.md

 ### Task 1 – Test the first DLP Policy rule

+In this task, you will simulate a scenario that triggers the first Data Loss Prevention (DLP) policy rule to verify that it correctly identifies and handles sensitive data as configured.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 1. You will now send an email from Holly to Lynne Robbins, and you will include an IP address in the body of the email.
 In **Microsoft Edge**, select the **Microsoft Office Home** tab, and then select the **Outlook** icon in the column of app icons on the left-side of the screen.
 When Outlook on the web opens, you should be automatically logged in as Holly Dickson.